Lamont Summer Intern Program

 Lamont-Doherty Earth Observatory Summer Internship Program for Undergraduates

-Sponsored by the National Science Foundation Ocean Sciences REU Sites Program
+Sponsored by the National Science Foundation Ocean and Earth Sciences REU Sites Program

 Theme: Analyzing Global Databases